Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Probably does.

-Probably happens all the time.
+probably happens all the time.

 Yeah.

-Men live a lot harder lives.
+Men live a lot harder lives, they die younger.

 Yeah.